ITSM for high-velocity teams

 ITIL® Foundation: ITIL 4 Edition, Table 5.1, The ITIL management practices

 In general, ITIL 4 brings a greater focus to things like people and culture and discourages the use of any heavy, burdensome, or rigid processes that may create siloes.
 We believe ITIL 4 is a positive step in the direction of an approach to ITSM that values collaboration, ease of use, and business value creation.
-If you’re interested in learning more about ITIL 4, check out this whitepaper which provides a practical guide to using ITIL 4.

 Should your organization use the ITIL framework?